JoshuaNow/JoshuaNow/README.md

 <!-- Contact/Work -->

--   🌱 I am a graduate of DigitalCrafts immersive full-stack developer program February, 2021
+-   🌱 I am a graduated from DigitalCrafts immersive full-stack developer program February, 2021

 -   📫 How to reach me **jrenelopez92@gmail.com**